TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 # Venom Linux Installation Guide
 A comprehensive installation guide for Venom Linux

+### No Warrenty, Use At Your Own Risc
+Venom Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 ### Minimum System Requirements
 - x86_64 CPU
 - 4 GB RAM (System Memory)